seznam/ima/docs/tutorial/adding-some-state.md

 import Post from 'app/component/post/Post';
 ```

+You can notice that so far we haven't used relative imports when importing
+our custom JS modules from inside of the app directory structure.
+This is
+because IMA.js adds the `app` directory to the **lookup path**.
+This means that
+you can refer to any file inside `app` directory through an absolute path,
+which makes most of the imports much cleaner.

 To finish the creation of the post component, we need to move the related
 styles from `app/page/home/homeView.less` to `app/component/post/post.less`.
 Move the following code to the `post.less` file: